Commission on Judicial Conduct and Ethics

 (1) where none is proven by clear and convincing evidence, shall dismiss the case; or

-(2) where proven by clear and convincing evidence, shall make an adjudication and submit findings to the full Commission for disposition which may include, but is not limited to, temporary discipline or interim suspension as provided in these rules, letters requiring remedial action, issuing or recommending deferred discipline agreements, or stipulated private censure.
-In determining the appropriate sanction, the adjudicatory panel may consider the following, nonexclusive factors:
+(2) where proven by clear and convincing evidence, shall make an adjudication and submit findings to the disciplinary panel for disposition which may include, but is not limited to, temporary discipline or interim suspension as provided in these rules, letters requiring remedial action, issuing or recommending deferred discipline agreements, or stipulated private censure.

 (e) The presiding officer of the adjudicatory panel shall have the power and responsibility to: